- Dominica, July 2022.

 Training for Canyoneers of All Skill Levels

 Canyoneering is not a new sport; it has been around for decades.
-It has, however, enjoyed a tremendous surge in popularity over the past several years.
-Unfortunately, many of the people who are discovering this exciting sport remain unaware of the inherent risks and the complex technical skills required to enjoy it safely.
-The rope skills learned from rock climbing and rappelling are a good start, but will prove to be inefficient, and sometimes dangerous, in an aquatic or semi-aquatic canyon environment.
+It has enjoyed a tremendous surge in popularity over the past several years.
+Unfortunately, many people who are discovering this exciting sport don't realize the inherent risks and complex technical skills required to enjoy it safely.
+Rope skills from rock climbing and rappelling are a good start but are inefficient and sometimes dangerous in an aquatic or semi-aquatic canyon environment.

 Sovereign Canyoneer Program